 Travel insurance is complicated — now more than ever.
 And it’s easy to make assumptions about what is — and is not — covered.
 Assume nothing, say the pros.

-“Travelers tend to make the mistake of not reading the plan document ahead of time or taking the time to ask questions before buying to understand what is and is not covered,” says Murchland, president of Seven Corners.
-“Even after this outbreak, people may be confused about the fact that fear of contracting an illness isn’t covered.”
+“Travelers tend to make the mistake of not reading the plan document ahead of time or taking the time to ask questions before buying to understand what is and is not covered,” says Jeremy Murchland, president of Seven Corners insurance.

 Error No. 4: Ignoring the fine print